Trump adds nuance to pro-Israel approach ahead of Netanyahu visit

 CAREFUL STATEMENT ON SETTLEMENTS

 A White House statement on Feb.
-2 set forth a more nuanced position than Trump expressed during the campaign, backing away from a long-standing U.S. view of settlement activity as an "impediment" to peace.
-Instead, it said new settlements or expanding existing ones beyond their current boundaries “may not be helpful” toward that goal.
+2 set forth a more nuanced position, backing away from a longstanding U.S. view of settlements as an "impediment" to peace but instead saying new settlements or the expansion of existing ones beyond current boundaries “may not be helpful" to that goal.

 That shift transpired just hours after Trump met briefly with King Abdullah on the sidelines of an event in Washington.

-Nevertheless, the emerging shape of Trump policy remains decidedly pro-Israel and more accommodating than at any time since Republican George W. Bush occupied the White House.
+Even so, the emerging shape of Trump policy remains more accommodating toward Israel than at any time since Republican George W. Bush occupied the White House.

 "It seems we are headed for a new policy with this administration that is different from its predecessor in how it deals with the Palestinian leadership and the Palestinian cause," said Wasel Abu Youssef, a member of the Palestine Liberation Organization's executive committee.